Every child at Washington Episcopal School studies visual and performing arts.

 Our Art Center features two beautiful studios with ample natural light and space.
 Students create art using a wide variety of media, including paint, charcoal, pastels, and ink.
-The Ceramics Studio, with two computerized kilns, sculpture wheels, glazes, and tools for hand building techniques in clay, allows students to work in three dimensions.
+The Ceramics Studio, with two computerized kilns, glazes, and tools for hand-building techniques in clay, allows students to work in three dimensions.
 A Grades 7 and 8 ceramics club meets weekly.

 Artwork by every child is displayed as a completed project in our hallways throughout the school year.
 In early spring, WES hosts an Arts Celebration Week as the culminating celebration of artwork produced by all WES students.
 Activities include special guest artist presentations, self-guided parent tours, and more.

 "WES has taught me to pursue what you want to do.
 Through all of my experience with music and performing arts, I feel confident to audition for other musicals in the future, and see what I can accomplish in the musical world."

 Our kind, accepting environment allows each student to flourish artistically and shine on stage.

 At WES, there’s much to applaud.
 It may be an individual choral performance, a trumpet solo, a Shakespearean production, or a comedic play that makes you want to cheer.

 Providing the opportunity for expression, appreciation, and development.

 Music is an integral part of the curriculum at WES, for all students.
 Through singing and public speaking and theatrical performances, we try to find each student’s creative talents and help them grow independently.